 - Not to exceed 30 km/hour when 4×4 is engaged.

-- Not to drive between towns after sunset unless granted permission.
+- And not to drive between towns after sunset unless granted permission.

 Rental Car Insurance